donn-majidi/sfclubunibo-arch-fv/README.md

 ## Set the input parameters to feed to the Validator class
 ws = 252  # Window size
 fh = 1    # Forecast horizon
-alpha = 0.05  # Significance level for Value at Risk and Expected Shortfall estimation.
+alpha = [0.01,0.05]  # Significance levels for Value at Risk and Expected Shortfall estimation.
 This parameter is optional. align = 'target'  # Index align method for out-of-sample forecasts and corresponding losses.
 If not passed, the default align method will be used: 'origin'.
 ```
 >[!NOTE]